top of page

 By putting the needs and interests of your target audience first, you can improve your search engine rankings while also building a strong relationship with your readers.

-In this blog post, you will explore the importance of people-first content for SEO and how it differs from search engine first content, as well as what should you do next to benefit from SEO outcomes.
+In this blog post, you will explore the importance of people-first content for SEO and how it differs from search engine-first content, as well as what you should do next to benefit from SEO outcomes.

 People First Content: